 You can choose which of our lawyers to meet with.
 Our Intake Coordinator, Christine, would also be happy to help you identify which lawyer is best for you.

 Q: How long does the Assessment take?

 An Assessment usually takes two hours, depending on the issues and circumstances.
-We will take the time needed to give you the upfront advice you need and answer all your questions.
+Because of the variety of issues involved, we will take the time needed to give you the upfront advice you need and answer all your questions.